Sydney Opera House Construction Gallery

 On 20 October 1973, the Sydney Opera House was officially opened by Queen Elizabeth II.
 From conception to completion, it had taken more than 15 years and over $100 million dollars to build.
 A remarkable feat of engineering skill and innovation, this striking and imaginative building captured the world’s interest and is considered by many to be among the great architectural achievements of the 20th century.
 In the years since its completion, the Sydney Opera House has become one of the most identifiable of Australia’s icons - ranking with the Sydney Harbour Bridge, Uluru, the koala and kangaroo.
 These images are from a recording by the Australian Commonwealth Film Unit from its inception documenting the history of the Opera House, from the selection of the site at Bennelong Point to the official opening.

 Choose from 13 pictures in our Sydney Opera House Construction collection for your Wall Art or Photo Gift.
-Popular choices include Framed Photos, Canvas Prints, Posters and Jigsaw Puzzles.
-All professionally made for quick delivery.
+All professionally made for Quick Shipping.